Test cases in the Magento Functional Testing Framework (MFTF) are defined in XML as

 <after> wraps the steps to perform after the

+<test>.
 The steps are run in both successful and failed test runs.
+The goal of this section is to perform cleanup (revert the environment to the pre-test state).

 <after> may contain: